Suzanna-Linn/slua/docs/beta.md

 ### boolean LL functions

 The LL functions that return a boolean value now return type boolean instead of type number.
-- Functions like ll.GetPrimitiveParams() and ll.GetOBjectDetails() that return boolean values inside lists still return them as type number.
+- Functions like ll.GetPrimitiveParams() and ll.GetObjectDetails() that return boolean values inside lists still return them as type number.
   - LL functions are not ready to return type boolean in a list.

 These are the functions that change: